bifravst/bifravst/docs/firmware/Protocol.rst

 *Bifravst* aims to provide robust reference implementations for these four kinds of device data.
-While the concrete implementation will differ per cloud provider, the general building blocks (state, configuration, batched past state, firmware updates) will be the same.
+While the concrete implementation will differ per cloud provider, the general building blocks (state, configuration, batched past state, firmware upgrades) will be the same.

 +-------------------------------------+-------------------------+------------------+-----------+-----------------+
 | Cloud                               | State                   | Configuration    | Past data | FOTA            |